2025

 WELCOME TO SEED TREASURES!

-We love our squash and pumpkins; here’s a portion of our harvest.
+We love our squash and pumpkins; here’s a small portion of our harvest.

 Many of our crops are not only tasty but beautiful too; here are Scarlet Runner and Carminat beans in our Sand Garden.